wazuh/wazuh-documentation/source/user-manual/agents/grouping-agents.rst

         Do you want to add the group 'apache' to the agent '001'? [y/N]: y Group 'apache' added to agent '001'.

 In this example, the agent 001 has been added to `webserver` and `apache`.
-The same for the API, at the moment groups must be assigned to an agent one by one:
+The same for the **API**, at the moment groups must be assigned to an agent one by one:

     .. code-block:: console